Strategic Investment Fund

 Additional information

 Multi-year projects will receive funds at the start of the project.
 All eligible expenditures must be incurred before the end of the award term and reconciled within 3 months of the project end-date.
 Any unspent funds will be returned to the Dean’s Office after this period, unless a one-year no-cost extension is granted with sufficient justification at the discretion of the Dean.
 Requests for a no-cost extension must be submitted prior to the project end date.
 The SIF Project Lead and Co-Lead (if applicable) are responsible for monitoring project expenditures and ensuring the SIF account is not overspent.
-In case of overspending, the Project Lead and Co-Lead (if applicable) are responsible for covering any account over-expenditures with their home department/unit.
+In case of overspending, the Project Lead or Co-Leads are responsible for covering any account over-expenditures with their home department/unit.

 SIF funds must be spent on items proposed in the SIF application or on items reasonably required to complete the project and/or achieve the intended project outcome.
-Any amounts spent, committed, and planned must be reported through the regular status report.
+Any amounts spent, committed, and planned must be reported through the progress report.
 Project Leads should contact the Program Contact to discuss any significant changes before incurring expenses.
 Any changes to the budget must be justified and have a positive impact on the project.

 Past rounds